WrestleDream (2025): Broadcast

 WrestleDream was broadcast on multiple platforms worldwide.
 In the United States, the event was livestreamed on HBO Max, Prime Video, Fubo, PPV.com, and YouTube.
-HBO Max subscribers could access the event priced at $39.99, compared to $49.99 on other platforms.
+HBO Max subscribers received an exclusive discounted price of $39.99, compared to $49.99 on other platforms.
 It also aired on Prime Video in Canada, France, Germany, and the United Kingdom, and on YouTube in Canada, South Korea, France, Japan, Italy, Brazil, Germany, and the United Kingdom.
-Pay-per-view events are also available via traditional cable and satellite providers, including DirecTV, Sling TV, and Dish Network, in the United States, Puerto Rico, and the U.S. Virgin Islands.
+Pay-per-view events are also available via traditional cable and satellite providers, including DirecTV, Sling TV, and Dish Network in the United States, Puerto Rico, and the U.S. Virgin Islands.
 Select international markets had access through TrillerTV and PPV.com.

 Following the October 15 episodes of Dynamite and Collision, TNT and HBO Max aired Countdown to WrestleDream.
 The Saturday Tailgate Brawl pre-show took place at 7:00 p.m.
 Eastern Time (ET), which was simulcast on TNT and HBO Max.